George Washington (train): History

 The George Washington was also known for its diner and its beautiful china manufactured by Buffalo Pottery.
 The diners on the George traveled all the way from Washington to Cincinnati.

 After World War II, C&O chairman Robert Ralph Young attempted to upgrade the George Washington route service with newer equipment and steam turbine motive power.
 However, despite the C&O's substantial investment and planning, the project (which was to be called the '"Chessie") was aborted before service was to begin.
-In that era, automobiles and airline travel were quickly developing in the United States as the travel mode of preference over long distance passenger rail services.
+In that era, automobiles and airline travel were quickly increasing their market share over long distance passenger rail services in the United States.

 Between 1953 and 1954, the C&O shifted the eastern terminus for its Norfolk/Hampton Roads area passenger trains west from Phoebus, Virginia to Newport News station.